matthv/laravel-atos-sips-gateway/README.md

 ### 2. Return & callback routes

-You need to set 2 routes names in `config/atos.php`  :
+You need to set 2 routes names in `config/atos.php`, each with `post` method :
 - `customer_return_route_name` : allows your users to return to your site whenever the payment is successful or cancelled.
 Defaults to `atos.return`.
 - `customer_callback_route_name` : route called back by the bank on transaction completion.
 Defaults to `atos.callback`.

+You may need to exclude the routes from your VerifyCsrfToken middleware.

 ### 3. Callback transaction handling